Delhi Family Courts – Mutual Consent Divorce Across All Six Complexes

 Est. 2010

-Saket District Centre, Pushp Vihar, New Delhi – 110017 South District & South-East District Saket Metro Station (Yellow Line) One of Delhi's busiest and most modern court complexes.
-Handles South and South-East districts — covering Saket, Malviya Nagar, Vasant Kunj, Hauz Khas, Greater Kailash, Lajpat Nagar, Okhla, and surrounding areas.
+Saket District Centre, Pushp Vihar, New Delhi – 110017 South District & South-East District Saket (Yellow Line) One of Delhi's busiest and most modern complexes.
+Covers Saket, Malviya Nagar, Vasant Kunj, Hauz Khas, Greater Kailash, Lajpat Nagar, Okhla, and surrounding South and South-East areas.

-How to confirm your correct court: Jurisdiction in Delhi is determined by police station boundaries, not just locality names.
-The same colony can fall under different police stations and therefore different districts.
-If you are uncertain, check which police station covers your residential address — then match it to the district in the table above.
-For official listings, use the Delhi District Courts website.
+How to confirm your correct court: Jurisdiction in Delhi follows police station boundaries, not just locality names.
+Check which police station covers your residential address — Delhi Police's website lists this — then match that station to its district.
 Filing in the wrong court means your petition is returned at the registry.
+For official listings, visit the Delhi District Courts website.

 All six Family Court complexes across Delhi.
-Use this alongside the jurisdiction table above to identify the correct court for your district before filing.
+Use alongside the jurisdiction table above to identify the correct court for your district.

 How Mutual Consent Divorce Proceeds in Delhi — Stage by Stage

 The procedural framework under Section 13B of the Hindu Marriage Act, 1955 is uniform across all six Delhi Family Courts.
-What differs is listing speed — Saket and Tis Hazari carry heavy volumes and may take longer to schedule hearings, while newer complexes like Dwarka tend to move faster.
-Below is a practical stage-by-stage breakdown of how the process unfolds in Delhi.
+What differs is listing speed — Saket and Tis Hazari carry heavy volumes and schedule hearings with longer gaps, while newer complexes like Dwarka tend to move faster.
+The stage-by-stage breakdown below applies across all six complexes.

 Stage 1: Pre-Filing — Settlement and Jurisdiction Confirmation (1–3 Weeks)